alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 `bash run_2Dneuralstyletransfer.sh /storage/2Dmodels/robotics_building_satellite.png /storage/2Dmodels/new000343.png /artifacts/roboticsbuilding_satellite_style000343_styleweight10.jpg 500 5.0 1.0`

 ### Running 2D to 3D neural renderer for 3D deep dreaming
+This project uses the neural 3D mesh renderer (CVPR 2018) by H. Kato, Y. Ushiku, and T. Harada to achieve dreaming and style transfer in 3D.
+It builds upon the code in (https://github.com/hiroharu-kato/neural_renderer.git)

+Note that before running any jobs in this project, you will need to upload the desired 3D models to the paperspace /storage space.
+Add each 3D model to /storage/3Dmodels.

 Neural Renderer Docker container image: